ArduPilot/ardupilot_wiki/copter/source/docs/sonar.rst

 copter will attempt to maintain a constant distance from the ground.
 The sonar is also used during
 :ref:`LAND <land-mode>` mode.
-The copter will slow it's descent to 50cm/s (configurable with LAND_SPEED parameter) when the sonar detects something below the vehicle.
+The copter will slow its descent to 50cm/s (configurable with LAND_SPEED parameter) when the sonar detects something below the vehicle.

 .. image:: ../images/XLMaxsonarEZ4.jpg